Azure/azure-sdk-for-js/documentation/Quickstart-on-how-to-write-tests.md

 # Prerequisites

-- Docker
-  - [Docker](https://www.docker.com/get-started/) is required, as the [test proxy server](https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy) is running in a container during testing
-  - When running the tests, ensure the Docker daemon is running and you have permission to use it.
 - Rush 5.x
   - Install/update Rush globally via `npm install -g @microsoft/rush`
 - Any of [the LTS versions of Node.js](https://github.com/nodejs/release#release-schedule)